2 funeral services scheduled for Steelers QB Dwayne Haskins - NewsBreak

 2 funeral services scheduled for Steelers QB Dwayne Haskins

 ROCKAWAY TOWNSHIP, N.J.
-(AP) — Funeral services for Pittsburgh Steelers quarterback Dwayne Haskins, who was killed when he was hit by a dump truck on Saturday, will take place next weekend.
+(AP) — Funeral services for Pittsburgh Steelers quarterback Dwayne Haskins, who was killed when he was hit by a dump truck on Saturday, will take place this weekend.

 Haskins, 24, was hit by the truck while he was walking on a South Florida highway.
 He was pronounced dead at the scene.